jacopo-minniti/ISUC/README.md

-# Uncertainty Classifiers using LLM Internal States (ISUC)
+# Internal States Uncertainty Classifier (ISUC)

-A general framework for training uncertainty classifiers using internal activations from Large Language Models.
-This codebase is designed to be modular and extensible for reproducing multiple papers on uncertainty classification.
+**ISUC is a general framework for training uncertainty classifiers using internal activations from Large Language Models.**

+With the growing literature on uncertainty and hallucinations, it is increasingly important to compare different methods for evaluating and acting upon uncertainty.
+Many studies have shown that LLMs encode information about their confidence and the truthfulness of the generated content in their internal states, but this information is not explicitly expressed in the output.
+This motivates the need to inspect their internal representations.

+Such classifiers can be used at **inference time** (e.g., detecting when the LLM is lying) or during **training** (e.g., using ISUC as a reward model).
+This codebase is modular and extensible, enabling the **reproduction of multiple papers on uncertainty classification**.
+Pretrained models will be uploaded to Hugging Face for the community to use.

 ## 🏗️ Architecture